-ı Degree Requirements
+Degree Requirements

 GPA Credits 24 credits

 Total Credits 36 credits

-Other Admission to candidacy
+Other Admission to master's candidacy

 Master's thesis

-Offering concentrations in creative writing, poetry, and prose, the MFA program in English is a four-semester program in which students take 36 credit hours of writing workshops, thesis preparation tutorials, and literature classes.
+Offering concentrations in poetry and prose, the MFA creative writing program in English is a four-semester program in which students take 36 credit hours of writing workshops, thesis preparation tutorials, and literature classes.
 Students may also choose to work as editorial assistants on our national literary magazine, The Notre Dame Review, and the international press, Action Books.

-Throughout the four semesters, all students work closely with an advisor on the thesis, which will ultimately be a publishable novel, collection of stories, volume of poetry, or work of literary nonfiction.
+Throughout the four semesters, all students work closely with an adviser on the thesis, which will ultimately be a publishable novel, collection of stories, volume of poetry, or work of literary nonfiction.

 Degree Requirements

 GPA Credits 42 credits

 Total Credits 60 credits

-Other Admission to candidacy
+Other Admission to doctoral can- didacy

 Foreign language requirement

 Candidacy examinations

 Doctoral dissertation